Computational Biology

 - How can we match a DNA sequence to a database of known bacteria?

-- How do we assemble our short strands of DNA and reconstruct them into a complete SARS-CoV-2 or bacterial genome?
+- How do we assemble short strands of DNA to reconstruct genomes of organisms?

 - What are the evolutionary relationships among bacteria in Pittsburgh’s rivers?